chetnashah/webconcepts/ios-work/swift/ClassInitializers.md

 ## initializer and self

-an initializer may not refer to self, explicitly or implicitly, until all instance properties have been initialized.
+an initializer may not refer (read) to self, explicitly or implicitly, until all instance properties have been initialized.
 This also includes method calls because all instance method calls implicitly refer self.

 ```swift